NickSeagull/my-windows/README.md

 ## Command Line Apps

+I use most of my command line apps from WSL, apart from a few ones described here:

+### Windows CLI apps

 **✅ [`chocolatey`]( https://chocolatey.org/ ) - An `apt`/`brew` for Windows**

 **✅ [`bat`](https://github.com/sharkdp/bat) - A cat(1) clone with wings**